-Commercial bingo halls will require a bingo premises licence from the Council.
+Commercial bingo halls will require a bingo premises licence from the Licensing Authority.

 It is important that where children are allowed to enter premises licensed for bingo, they are not allowed to participate in any bingo game.
-When considering applications of this type the Council will therefore take into account, among other things, the location of the games or machines, access to those areas, general supervision of the premises and the display of appropriate notices.
+When considering applications of this type, the Licensing Authority will therefore take into account, among other things, the location of the games or machines, access to those areas, general supervision of the premises and the display of appropriate notices.
 A limited number of gaming machines may also be made available at bingo licensed premises.

-Bingo is classed as equal chance gaming and will be permitted in alcohol licensed premises and in clubs provided it remains below a certain threshold, otherwise it will be subject to a bingo operating licence which will have to be obtained from the Gambling Commission.
+Bingo is classed as equal chance gaming and it will be permitted in alcohol licensed premises and in clubs provided it remains within the threshold.
+The threshold is reached if the bingo played during any seven-day period exceeds $\pounds 2,000$ (either in money taken or prizes awarded) once in a year.
+If the threshold is exceeded the establishment will be subject to a bingo operating licence which will have to be obtained from the Gambling Commission.

-As with the previous section in relation to betting premises, if an application for variation is made to extend the licensing hours of bingo premises, the Council will want to establish that the primary purpose of the premises throughout the extended period remains the provision of bingo facilities.
+As with the previous section in relation to bettering premises, if an application for variation is made to extend the licensing hours of bingo premises, the Licensing Authority will want to establish that the primary purpose of the premises throughout the extended period remains the provision of bingo facilities.
 Gaming machines may only be made available for use in licensed bingo premises on days when sufficient facilities for playing bingo are also available for use.

-In this regard, in cases where bingo is being offered exclusively by means of electronic bingo terminals (EBTs) there must be more individual player positions made available for bingo than there are gaming machines available for use.
+In this regard, in cases where bingo is being offered exclusively by means of Electronic Bingo Terminals (EBTs) there must be more individual player positions made available for bingo than there are gaming machines available for use.